tarungog/torsionnet_paper_version/README.md

 - The molecule environment code is in `conformer_generation/graphenvironments.py`.
 - The models are stored in `conformer_generation/models.py`
 - The training agents are stored in `rl_agent/agent/PPO_recurrent_agent.py`.
 Our PPO implementation is built on top of the RL framework [DeepRL](https://github.com/ShangtongZhang/DeepRL).
+- Scripts for obtaining benchmarks from OpenBabel and Rdkit are in `conformer_generation/benchmark_openbabel.py` and `conformer_generation/benchmark_rdkit.py`.

 ## Installation